Vegan Shopping List

 Tofu -For two eggs – blend 1/4 cup silken tofu until tofu is smooth and creamy.

 Aquafaba – Aquafaba is the liquid from cooked chickpeas.
 Three tablespoons equals 1 egg white.
-If you are using the aquafaba as a binder, you will need to whip the liquid until foamy not over whipped with a hand mixer.
+Two tablespoons of aquafaba equals one egg as a binder.

 I don't eat many faux meats, but I have tried the following and they may help you with your transition but remember the best food you can eat are whole, plant-based foods like grains, legumes, fruits, vegetables, and healthy fats like nuts, seeds, and avocado.